 How will this guide help me and my business?

-The sheer number of organic and paid media options and updates makes it difficult to know whether you're missing out on the best targeting options and whether your marketing budget could be better spent.
+The sheer number of organic, paid media and channel-specific options and updates makes it difficult to know whether you're missing out on the best targeting options and whether your marketing budget could be better spent.

-Our Digital media cheat sheet is aimed at helping Smart Insights premium members to keep track of the free and paid media options so that they're not missing out on any of the latest developments.
+Our Digital media cheatsheet is aimed at helping Smart Insights members to keep track of the free and paid media options so that they're not missing out on any of the latest developments.

 We track all the changes made each week to identify the most important ones that every 'hands-on' marketer needs to be aware of to test the latest approach to improve marketing for their business.

-This guide to the digital media features a section for each of the main social networks and Google covering:
+This guide to the digital media features a section for each of the main social networks and Google, and it covers:

-- The name of the all the main organic and paid media options for promoting businesses on each of the main social networks and within Google (SEO and AdWords)
+- The name of the main organic and paid media options for promoting businesses on each of the main social networks and within Google (SEO and Google Ads)

 - A summary of its purpose, e.g. what content formats and targeting it offers